Grafton House: Design

 The building is constructed with an in situ cast post tensioned concrete frame sits on top of piled foundations with Precast brickwork spandrels and columns frame openings.
 The exterior walls are aluminium curtain walling, with timber windows, external rendering, timber and rain screen cladding.
 The building can hold 500 people and makes the most of a small site.
 There is car parking to the rear of the building and there is also a multi-storey car park (shared with Endeavour House) with access from Constantine Road.

 The buildings design is very urban and has a very simple floor plan.
 The building is split into 3, each linked with a small glass corridor to break up the long narrow floor plan.
 The construction also kept the existing trees along Russell Road and added a modern sculpture next to the entrance to add an urban feel.

+Sustainability

+The building includes a naturally ventilated atrium, energy-efficient lighting systems, and passive daylighting strategies intended to reduce reliance on artificial illumination.
+The internal layout is centred around an atrium that improves light distribution across multiple floors.

+According to Consarc Architects, Grafton House was designed to meet BREEAM ‘Very Good’ standards.
+The sustainability measures implemented include natural ventilation, efficient lighting, and daylight optimisation, all of which were intended to lower energy consumption during regular operations.